ivandohan/kuliah_pemrograman-mobile_tugas1/README.md

 The features are quite general and rudimentary, consisting only of standard CRUD operations.

 ## Tech Stack
-This app is created using The _client-server_ architecture.
+This app is created using the _client-server_ architecture.
 As a result, the _client_ is the component that interacts with the user, whereas the _server_ is the component that processes the data transaction protocol, in this case we use RESTFul API.
 The API is intended to be _**extremely simple, with no security.**_